IBM/storage-protect-galaxy/must-gather/sp-client-api-db2/README.md

-# Must-Gather for IBM Spectrum Protect API for DB2
+# Must-Gather for IBM Spectrum Protect DB2 client backup using the API

 ## Overview